MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/create-geospatial-visualizations.md

 To visualize multiple series of points, use [project](../projectoperator.md) to select the longitude and latitude along with a third column, which defines the series.

 In the following query, the series is `EventType`.
-The points will be colored differently according to their `EventType`, and when selected will display the content of the `EventType` column.
+The points are colored differently according to their `EventType`, and when selected display the content of the `EventType` column.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKEnMTlUwNDAAMguK8rNSk0sUnFLTM/N88vN0oKzEEh0FsPqQyoJUoLqi1LyU1CKF4uTEkpLUouSMxKIShfLMkgwFjezMvBQFW4XcxAJNAKZVk/hmAAAA" target="_blank">Run the query</a>